Technology Comparisons

 Multi-server Yes Yes

-SSL Via Kamal Proxy Via Traefik or Caddy
+SSL Via Kamal Proxy Via Traefik (default)

-Database management Accessories (Docker containers) Built-in provisioning
+Database management Accessories (Docker containers) Built-in provisioning via UI

 Language Ruby PHP (Laravel)